This architecture reduces software and code to maintain by respecting a separation of concerns for patients data – it is managed where it belongs.

 Please check Don’t Build It.
 A Guide for Practitioners in Civic Tech.

-Type the following commands in a terminal:
+Just three commands in a terminal:

-cd ozone-docker
+cd ozone/run/docker/scripts/

 ./start-demo.sh